bobg/chit/Readme.md

     Useful in combination with FirstN when you want a certain number of the same item.

+func SQL[T any](ctx context.Context, db QueryerContext, query string, args ...any) *Iter[T]
+    SQL[T] performs a query against db and returns the results as an iterator of type T. T must be a struct type whose fields have the same types, in the same order, as the values being queried.
+The values produced by the iterator will be instances of that struct type, with fields populated by the queried values.

 func Zip[T, U any](ctx context.Context, t *Iter[T], u *Iter[U]) *Iter[Pair[T, U]]
     Zip takes two iterators and produces a new iterator containing pairs of corresponding elements.
 If one input iterator ends before the other, Zip